 A few auto insurance companies may allow you to make your initial payment online using your checking account, depending on the state you live in and your credit history.
 If you do not qualify to make the first payment with your checking account, you’ll still have the option to pay with a credit or debit card.

 Note that while the following companies only sometimes allow initial payments with checking accounts, they do allow pay-by-check/EFT online once your policy is in place:

 Companies That Do Not Allow You to Buy Auto Insurance Online With a Checking Account

 During our research, we found that the following auto insurance companies will not let you make your initial payment with a checking account:

 - Amica Mutual Insurance (allows automatic payments from checking account once the policy is in place)

 - Safe Auto Insurance (allows one-time online payments via check)

-For more information on purchasing auto insurance, check out our articles about auto insurance companies that don’t check your credit and how to get cheap car insurance with no deposit.
+For more information on purchasing auto insurance, check out our article about auto insurance companies that don’t check your credit.